Best Of19 min read

 • Free domain privacy registration

-• SSD storage across all plans
+• SSD storage standard

 • Root access available